 The federal Department of Health has produced an information sheet on COVID-19 for employers.

 Safe Work Australia has provided advice as to how employers can manage the workplace health and safety risks related to COVID-19.
+They have also put together some practical advice on cleaning to prevent the spread of COVID-19.

 The Fair Work Ombudsman has provided information on the entitlements and obligations that businesses are responsible for under Australian workplace laws in light of COVID-19.